 I knew the countryside would be quite nice but I had no idea how utterly amazing it would be.
 As we drove around in the summer sun, the rows and rows of rolling fields were just mind blowing.
 Now, I did actually grow up in the countryside and I have never seen anything as beautiful as what we saw in Yorkshire.
 Hats off to The North for providing the best countryside in the country!!
 Bravo, bravo.

-2. We stayed in a cottage
+2. Stay in a cottage

 Our beautiful cottage is on the right, right next door to Fountains Abbey